-We welcome you to The Global Center for Spiritual Awakening - our cyber spiritual meeting place to master the art of living, as together we walk the spiritual path on practical feet!
+We welcome you to The Global Center for Spiritual Awakening — our cyber spiritual meeting place to master the art of living, as together we walk the spiritual path on practical feet!

 What is a Spiritual Practice?

 Spiritual practice refers to the intentional and purposeful choices you make, actions you take, soul deepening habits you adopt, and rituals you perform each day to nurture your connection with your Divine Nature.
 It means becoming consciously one with your Higher Self so you can master the art of living by staying connected with your own truth and purpose.

 It is an intentional personal journey inward to experience your ‘soul-fulness.’
 And you do that by building into each day spiritual practices that keep you focused on your spiritual growth.
 A spiritual practice is not a dogmatic path, nor is it a ‘worship a god in the sky who is an entity separate from you’ path.
 It is a path of Self-realization that acknowledges that you are the human expression of the Eternal Presence (God) expressing Itself at the point of you.

 These links will take you to hundreds of spiritual practices you can try out as you begin to build your personal spiritual practice.
 We encourage you to try them all — and keep checking back because we are always adding more!

 - Lifestyle Spiritual Practices

 - MetaSpiritual and Metaphysical Bible Interpretation

 What Techniques Constitute a Spiritual Practice?